How To Use Spell Check Feature In Vim Text Editor - OSTechNix

 Similarly, correct all spelling mistakes in your text as described above.
 Once you've corrected all mistakes type :wq to save the changes and quit Vim editor.

-Please remember – we can only check the spelling mistakes, not the grammar.
+Please remember - we can only check the spelling mistakes, not the grammar mistakes.

 Set Spell language